MA in Teaching English to Speakers of Other Languages (TESOL) (Online)

 For more information: (626) 815-3844

-In the online TESOL program, full-time students can complete coursework for the 33-unit MA in TESOL in one and a half years via online delivery from anywhere in the world.
+In the online TESOL program, full-time students can complete coursework in one and a half years via online delivery from anywhere in the world.
 Students complete courses sequentially in a cohort model, which connects participants to a learning community with a rich diversity of experiences.

 Requirements